-$$LK{XGL} = dNa{XGL,t} \cdot aLK{XGL}$$ (123)
+$$LK{XGL} = dNa{XGL,t} \cdot aLK{XGL}$$

-$LK{XGL}$ = leakage due to conversion of non-grassland to grassland in XGL areas; t CO2-e.
+LK{XGL} = Leakage due to conversion of non-grassland to grassland in XGL areas; t CO2-e.

-$dNa{XGLt}$ = number of animals displaced in XGL areas at time t - as estimated in step 4; dimensionless

-$aLK{XGL}$ = average leakage due to conversion of non-grassland to grassland per displaced animal in XGL areas - as estimated ex ante in the AR-CDM-PDD; t CO2-e. animal
+dNa{XGLt} = Number of animals displaced in XGL areas at time t - as estimated in step 4; dimensionless aLK{XGL} = Average leakage due to conversion of non-grassland to grassland per displaced animal in XGL areas - as estimated ex ante in the AR-CDM-PDD; t CO2-e. animal-1

-7.2.2 Estimation of $LK{conv-crop}$ (Leakage due to conversion of land to crop land, based on area of conversion):
+7.2.2 Estimation of LK{conv-crop} (Leakage due to conversion of land to crop land, based on area of conversion):

 Leakage through land conversion due to activity displacement should be monitored through sampling the households and communities displaced from land by the project.
 However, leakage due to conversion of land is not attributable to the AR-CDM project activity if the conversion of land occurs 5 or more years after the displacement of the activity to areas outside the project boundary.
-Leakage estimation includes monitoring households with identifiable areas of land conversion and conservatively applying a deforestation area to households with unidentifiable areas of land conversion.
+Leakage estimation includes monitoring households with identifiable areas of land conversion and conversion.
 The type and schedule of measures to be taken to prevent conversion of land outside the project boundary should be described in the AR-CDM-PDD and its implementation monitored.

-$$LK{conv-crop} = CS{AD} - CS_b \tag{124}$$
+$$LK{conv-crop} = CS{AD} - CS_b$$

-$CS{AD}$ = locally derived carbon stock (including all the five eligible carbon pools; t $CO_2$ -e. $ha^{-1}$ ) of area of land on which activities shifted; t $CO_2$ -e. $ha^{-1}$
+CS{AD} = Locally derived carbon stock (including all the five eligible carbon pools; t CO2-e. ha-1) of area of land on which activities shifted; t CO2-e. ha-1

-$CS_b$ = carbon stock of baseline; t CO2-e. ha-1
+CS_b = Carbon stock of baseline; t CO2-e. ha-1